karanchinch10/My_Projects/README.md

 - Finally Build web application using streamlit and deploy the model.
 - <https://karanchinch10-streamlit-iris-app-0k57bb.streamlitapp.com//> works too.
 - Technical tools or library used --Python,numpy,pandas,sklearn,matplotllib,html,css,streamlit

+<h1><a href="https://www.youtube.com/watch?v=5s0L1YtdjTI&ab_channel=HansrajSongs">3.Visualization of Google Playstore Apps</a></h1>
+Google Play Store team is about to launch a new feature wherein, certain apps that are promising, are boosted in visibility.
+The boost will manifest in multiple ways including higher priority in recommendations sections (“Similar apps”, “You might also like”, “New and updated games”).
+These will also get a boost in search results visibility.
+This feature will help bring more attention to newer apps that have the potential.

+- Perform EDA, Data cleaning and Data correction
+- Done details visualization on gplay store apps to get basic information or data insight and that will be helpful for decision making like

+   1) Total No of apps of all category (like games,sports,medical,education,beauty..etc) to understand whcih category has highest apps
+   2) Which category has highest demand, installation & reviews
+   3) Total percentages of free and paid apps available in glapy store
+   4) Which category of apps are most installed or like to user
+   5) Average price of paid apps and their demands
+   6) Is there is any relation of apps reviews with insatllation?
+- Technical tools or library used --Python,Numpy,Pandas,sklearn,matplotllib,html,css,streamlit